We don’t know a lot about naturally occurring nanoparticles.

 In a recent publication in Environmental Science and Technology, these researchers realized the problem with current studies had to do with the experimental methods themselves.
 Typically, experiments are used to study either the nanoparticle kinetics (how they move) or the thermodynamics (how they grow).
 But both of these variables are well known to affect the properties of the nanoparticle solution.
 So, the researchers used Poseidon Select to directly observe both the kinetics and the thermodynamics, simultaneously.

 What they found was that Fe2O3 nanoparticles roughly 10nm in diameter clustered together in a way that made the resulting agglomerates denser and larger than clusters formed from Fe2O3 nanoparticles approximately 30nm in diameter.
 As a result, the denser agglomerates should be more stable and less reactive than the others.
 Although this isn’t the first experiment using in situ tools to study nanoparticle agglomeration, these scientists have demonstrated their ability to continue pushing the frontier of in situ research.
 This is their second publication featuring Poseidon Select, which they began using just two years ago.
 But there is still so much more left to discover.

-Because as our understanding of nanomaterials continues developing, cutting edge tools like in situ liquid TEM will increasingly become vital tools for research.
+As our understanding of nanomaterials continues developing, cutting-edge tools like in situ liquid TEM will increasingly become vital tools for research.
 After all, wouldn’t you want to know about the nanoparticles you’ve breathed in while reading this?

 Learn more about nanoparticle research using in situ microscopy.